jbatarse1/Blockchain_Wallet/README.md

 Integrating `finTech_finder.py` and `crypto_wallet.py` will automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.

-The Wallet will allow to conduct human resource transactions and to pay via a personal Ethernet Blockchain, account address and Ether.
+This Wallet will allow to conduct human resource transactions and to pay in Ether.

 Features include: